 Technology has makes it nearly impossible to stays focused.
 There are so many things coming at us in the course of a day that it’s hard to keep focused and be productive.
 We’ve trained ourselves to react to just about everything that comes at us.
 Everyone is different too, we all have things that distract us but the good news is, there is a way to train ourselves to become more focused and thus increase the quantity and quality of our work.
-Here are some tips to help re-train your brain to becoming more focused and highly productive.
+Here are some tips to help re-train your brain to become more focused and highly productive.

 Get in a Routine